Approved by the Infrastructure and Research Policy Committee on March 13, 2020

 - Apply equally to both large and small corporations;

-- Encourage collaborative research, which leverages federal R&D funds through government-university-industry partnerships; and,
+- Encourage collaborative research, which leverages through government-university-industry-not-for -profit organizational partnerships; and,

 - Encourage investment in new and upgraded research facilities through more favorable depreciation rules and equipment credits.

-The U.S. position in global markets is threatened by our de-emphasis on engineering R&D and the corresponding emphasis by our global competitors.
+The U.S. position in global markets is threatened by our de-emphasis on engineering R&D and the corresponding increase in this emphasis by our global competitors.
 Tax policies have a powerful influence on business investment decisions.
 Consequently, U.S. R&D tax policy has a tremendous impact on R&D investment.

 The R&D tax credit was first established in 1981 and was extended and revised repeatedly until made permanent in 2015.
-Failure to maintain a permanent R&D tax credit would add uncertainty to corporations and effectively reduces their willingness to budget for and invest in R&D activities.
+Failure to maintain a permanent and meaningful R&D tax credit would add uncertainty to corporation's R&D investment planning and effectively reduces their willingness to budget for and invest in R&D activities.

-A permanent, meaningful U.S. R&D tax credit is essential to ensure that U.S. corporations keep funding research and development and fully utilize the results on developing projects.
+A permanent, meaningful U.S. R&D tax credit is essential to ensure that U.S. corporations keep investing in research and development and fully utilize the results on developing projects.
+These are vital not only to the US maintaining and improving its position as a global leader, but also to help lead to greater benefits to society at large, corporations, public sector and not-for-profit organizations.
 Research and development is a legitimate corporate expense which should be encouraged by the federal government.

 ASCE Policy Statement 455